Departamento-de-Engenharia-Informatica/lei-24-s2-1dm-g132/docs/sprintC/us026/03.design/Readme.md

-# US001 - Register a skill
+# US026 -  Assign  vehicles to the Agenda

 ## 3. Design - User Story Realization